noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

   - create custom namespaces to collect data on your applications and system
     - `AWS/Blah` is reserved for AWS
 - dimensions: separate your data points for different measurements
+- retention:
+  - the longer CloudWatch data is stored, the less information is available, due to aggregation of those data points.
+  - Data points with a period of
+    - less than 1 minute are available for 3 hours.
+      - These data points are high-resolution custom metrics.
+    - 1 minute are available for 15 days
+    - 5 minutes are available for 63 days
+    - 1 hours are available for 455 days (15 months)

 #### Metrics Explorer